SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ## Race Center

 During a team session, all team members can use the "Race Center" application, even if they are not an active driver of the session and are not running the simulation.
 This tool gives you complete insights into the telemetry and standings data for the current race session.
 It also allows you to interact with the Virtual Race Assistants, even when you are not the currently active driver.
-By this functionality, each team member or a dedicated race engineer can, for example, prepare the perfect settings for an upcoming pitstop based on the myriads of data suppplied by the "Race Center".
+By this functionality, each team member or a dedicated Race Engineer can, for example, prepare the perfect settings for an upcoming pitstop based on the myriads of data suppplied by the "Race Center".
 Before we dig into the details, take a look at the various screens of the "Race Center":

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%201.JPG)